 In order to avoid unnecessary wear and tear on the field sidelines, only players, coaches and officials should be on the field.
 Spectators are requested to view games and practices from the stadium grandstand.

 All required games lines have been permanently installed in the field.
-No other line markings (temporary or permanent) are to be applied without prior authorization by the Parks, Culture & Recreation Department.
+No other line markings (temporary or permanent) are to be applied without prior authorization by the Parks & Recreation Department.

 The use of tables, chairs and tents on the field should be avoided.
 When it is necessary to place such furniture or other objects with point loads, the field should be protected from possible puncture by covering the turf with plywood or other load disbursing materials.